The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Asymmetry of quantum states

+The \emph{asymmetry properties} of a state relative to some symmetry group specify how and to what extent the given symmetry is broken by the state.
+Characterizing these is found to be surprisingly useful for addressing a very common problem: to determine what follows from a system's dynamics (possibly open) having that symmetry.
+In this section we formally define the notion of asymmetry of a state and demonstrate that the asymmetry properties of a state can be understood in terms of information-theoretic concepts.

 The first step in characterizing asymmetry is to specify when two states have the same asymmetry.
-We stipulate that this is the case when there exists both a symmetric time evolution that transforms the first state to the second and one that transforms the second state to the first.
-In this case, we say that the pair of states can be \emph{reversibly interconverted} one to the other by symmetric operations.
-This defines an equivalence relation among states. \begin{definition}[G-equivalence of states] Two states, $\rho$ and $\sigma$ are said to be \emph{$G$-equivalent} if and only if they are reversibly interconvertible by $G$-covariant operations, i.e., there exists a quantum operation $\mathcal{E}$ such that
+We stipulate that this is the case when the pair of states can be \emph{reversibly interconverted} one to the other by symmetric operations.
+This defines an equivalence relation among states. \begin{definition}[G-equivalence of states] Two states, $\rho$ and $\sigma$, are said to be \emph{$G$-equivalent} if and only if they are reversibly interconvertible by $G$-covariant operations, i.e., there exists a quantum operation $\mathcal{E}$ such that

 and there exists a quantum operation $\mathcal{F}$ such that

 \end{definition}